-- 1. A training in media-oriented writing (given in Dutch), which will adress both the process of writing itself and the broader strategical and ethical considerations involved in the process of transmitting information from the academic to the public arena. - 2.
-An introduction to the academic field of studying Science-in-the-Media, as a subfield within the Social Studies of Science.
-The examples we will study are intended to increase the students understanding of the current state of science reporting in the media.
-While studying these examples, the students will also get acquainted with different methodological alternatives for studying trends in how the media represent scientific expertise.
+- 1. A training in media-oriented writing (given in Dutch), which will address both the process of writing itself and the broader considerations involved (both strategical and ethical) in the process of transmitting information from the academic to the public arena. - 2.
+An introduction to the study of Science-in-the-Media, as a subfield within the academic field of Science Studies.
+We will look at classic and new studies that investigate the state of science reporting in the media.
+While studying these examples, students will also get acquainted with different methodological alternatives for researching how media represent scientific expertise.